rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Provisioning the Database

 Each Intel® SecL service that uses a database (the Authentication and Authorization Service, the SGX host Verification Service, the SGX caching Service,) requires its own schema and access.
 The database must be created and initialized.
-Execute the install_pg.sh script to install the database.
+Execute the install_pgdb.sh script to install the database.

-If a single shared database server will be used for each Intel® SecL service (for example, if all management plane services will be installed on a single VM), run install_pg.sh script only once and create_db.sh script for each component that uses a database.
+If a single shared database server will be used for each Intel® SecL service (for example, if all management plane services will be installed on a single VM), run install_pgdb.sh script only once and create_db.sh script for each component that uses a database.

-If separate database servers will be used (for example, if the management plane services will reside on separate systems and will use their own local database servers), execute the install_pg.sh script on each server hosting a database and create_db.sh script for each component that uses a DB.
+If separate database servers will be used (for example, if the management plane services will reside on separate systems and will use their own local database servers), execute the install_pgdb.sh script on each server hosting a database and create_db.sh script for each component that uses a DB.

 Command to install postgres DB:
 ```
-./install_pg.sh
+./install_pgdb.sh
 ```
 Command to create DB for AAS/SCS/SHVS:
 ```